Skip to main content

 • be licensed with the Food Authority

-• meet the pasteurisation equipment requirements specified in the NSW Food Safety Schemes Manual
+• meet the requirements of Standard 4.2.5, clause 21 of the Code and the pasteurisation equipment requirements specified in the NSW Food Safety Schemes Manual

 • maintain a list of all the processed foods they produce that contain these pasteurised products.